Abundance theorem for surfaces over imperfect fields: Abundance theorem for klt surfaces

 \begin{thm} Let $k$ be a field of characteristic $p>0$.
 Let $(X, \Delta)$ be a projective klt surface over $k$, where $\Delta$ is an effective $\Q$-divisor.
 If $K_X+\Delta$ is nef, then $K_X+\Delta$ is semi-ample. \end{thm}

-\begin{proof} Taking the base change to the separable closure, we may assume that $k$ is separably closed.
+\begin{proof} Taking the base change to the separable closure after replacing $k$ by $H^0(X, \MO_X)$ (Remark \ref{r-icct}), we may assume that $k$ is separably closed.
 Taking the minimal resolution of $X$, we may assume that $X$ is regular.
 Then the assertion follows from Theorem~\ref{regular-abundance}. \end{proof}